edwardsp/Azure-OnDemand/README.md

 Once built you can access the ood VM in the browser on port 80.

 Note: to get the FQDN you can just run `azhpc-connect ood` and it will be output to the screen.
-Note: The monitoring interface will be available by browing : http://ondemand_url/rnode/monitor/3000/
+Note: The monitoring interface will be available by browsing : http://ondemand_url/rnode/monitor/3000/ .
+Visit the Telegraf: system dashboard.

 ## Feature-test example